 What is a phishing email?

-Phishing emails are messages that appear to come from a trusted company or individual, but actually direct users to enter their password on an illegitimate website.
+Phishing emails are messages that appear to come from a trusted company or individual but actually direct users to enter their password on an illegitimate website.
 Phishers take advantage of the trust people have in brands and companies they frequently interact with online.
-The goal is for you to click on malicious links which will lead you into entering your username/password so they can steal your identity!
-Phishers often use clever techniques to make their emails more convincing, like including logos and links which look legitimate.
+The goal is for you to click on malicious links, which will lead you to enter your username/password so they can steal your identity!
+Phishers often use clever techniques to make their emails more convincing, including logos and links that look legitimate.

 In a phishing email, cybercriminals will often demand such information: